-Buying a new build property is very different to the purchase of an existing property.
-Sometimes new builds are bought ‘off-plan’, before a brick has even been laid.
-In these circumstances you are reliant on the specifications given by the developer which can change whilst the property is being constructed, leading to disappointment if the finished house is dissimilar to the show home.
+Buying a new build property is very different from the purchase of an existing property.
+Sometimes new builds are bought ‘off-plan’ before a brick has even been laid.
+In these circumstances you are reliant on the specifications are given by the developer which can change whilst the property is being constructed, leading to disappointment if the finished house is dissimilar to the show home.

 When you put in your offer to buy, you are normally expected to pay a non-refundable reservation fee which can be in the region of £500 – £2,000.
 The fee will be forfeited if you do not exchange contracts within the timeframe set by the developer, which tends to be 28 days.
 There is no upward chain because the developer is simply selling the property to you and they are not buying at the same time.